 7. Papago Park

-Papago Park covers 1,200 acres of natural desert beauty, and it’s conveniently located only 10 minutes from downtown Phoenix.
+Papago Park covers 1,200 acres of natural desert beauty, and is conveniently located 10 minutes from downtown Phoenix.
 One of its most prominent features is the Hole-in-the-Rock, a large opening on a small sandstone butte.
-Hiking the easy 0.10 mile-trail up the back of the hill will reward families with spectacular views of the Phoenix valley.
-Don’t forget the camera!
+Hiking the easy, 0.10 mile-trail up the back of the hill will reward families with spectacular views of the Phoenix valley.
+Don’t forget your camera!
 The park also offers fishing, archery, golfing, picnicking, and hiking and biking trails ranging in difficulty from easy to moderately difficult.